rgangu/rgangu.github.io/_pages/about.md

   - Page
 ---

- I currently work as a machine learning engineer at Partsimony.
+ I currently work as a data engineer at Axtria, and as a research engineer at PlantVillage.

 The main emphasis of this blog is to document and showcase my experiences with data science, and to share the struggles and     accomplishments I experience on a day-to-day basis at work, and for fun (side projects!).